Actions API

 Get all actions involving a specific user:

-const userActivity = await api.actions.get({
+const userActivity = await api.actions.list({

 involved: 'alice@example.com',